yanghe7744/hdoj/README.md

 # hdoj
-Solutions to accepted problems on Hangzhou Dianzi University Online Judge.
+Source code of accepted problems on HDOJ by yanghe7744.